Information Systems

 IST 651 | 3 CREDITS

-Scripting methods, languages and theory for the efficient and effective management of resources and services in enterprise data systems.
+Scripting methods, languages, tools and theory for the efficient and effective management of resources and services in enterprise data systems.

 IST 659 | 3 CREDITS